SOLTECH is proud to be recognized as a Top Workplaces 2022 & Best and Brightest Company to Work For 2022! Learn more

 WordPress is an excellent tool for creating a website that can go the distance for your company at a cost that is affordable.
 Yet, keep in mind that in many cases customization is necessary.
 Without customization, your WordPress site may not achieve the branding or effectiveness required to engage your target audience.

 This is where additional costs come in and why it is difficult to provide hard and fast prices prior to understanding the goals.
 You can anticipate that costs will vary between $15,000-$85,000 depending on the amount of time required for the specialized techs to code in all of the necessary adjustments.
+You should also keep in mind the intangible costs, like the time it takes to design and develop a custom website.

 This case study will give you a good idea of how SOLTECH can help with WordPress, custom software, and all of your website needs!

-Tell Us About Your Software Project!
+Tell Us About Your Need!

 GET A FREE CONSULTATION